kambiz-aghaiepour/quads/README.md

 ### What is a Cloud
 * A `cloud` is a defined static environment / slot where workloads run in an isolated multi-tenant context.
-   - defined ahead of time and corresponds to a set of unique L2 VLANs
+* Clouds are defined [ahead of time](/docs/switch-host-setup.md#greenfield-tor-switch-configuration) and correspond to a sets of unique L2 VLANs
-   - re-defined and re-purposed for future workloads via metadata e.g. `--description` `--cloud-owner` `--cloud-ticket` etc.
+* They are re-defined and re-purposed for future workloads via metadata e.g. `--description` `--cloud-owner` `--cloud-ticket` etc.
-   - a cloud can only have one current _active_ `assignment` associated with it.
+* A cloud can only have one current _active_ `assignment` associated with it.
-   - QUADS moves sets of hosts into or out of clouds depending on their schedule by modifying their VLAN memberships.
+* QUADS moves sets of hosts into or out of clouds depending on their schedule by modifying their VLAN memberships.

 ### What is an Assignment
 * An `assignment` is any past, present or future workload running in an cloud.